 Common Questions About Kitchen Knives

-A Chefs Knife is the answer, hands down.
+A Chef Knife or Gyuto is the answer, hands down.
 It is the most versatile shape.
 It can handle almost any task, from fish, meat and veggies.

 In a home setting, if you cook a lot, a knife will stay sharp for 3 to 6 months.
 There are variables to consider.
 It's recommended not to cut on plates, glass, marble, or other very hard surfaces.
 Try not to scrape the blade to move food products.
 In a professional kitchen, it is recommended that knives be sharpened every 1 to 3 days.
 At this frequency, it's more maintenance than sharpening.